snap-adu-logo-color

 You can also read more about onsite wastewater treatment system (septic system) permitting process and design criteria for the County of San Diego.

 The system you choose will be based on a number of different factors like the location of your property, amount of space available, and the quality of the soil in your area.
 The cost of septic tank installation varies by city and state.
-San Diego and residents in other large cities can expect the process and installation to be more expensive than other parts of California.
+San Diego and nearby residents can expect the process and installation to be more expensive than other parts of California.

 A good septic contractor will explain considerations or requirements that might arise with different system options.
 There are many different types of drainfields, described below: